Considerations When Purchasing Roll Banners

 Many plastic roll banner printers have flexographic presses with the capacity to print 4 spot colors.
 Our printers can print up to 6 spot colors.
 In addition, we can print 4 color process (4cp) plastic roll banners.
 While it is true that we can print 4 color process roll banners, the size and scope of projects is quite different.
 We like to say that “printing spot color roll banners is to printing 4 color process plastic roll banners as Piper Cub airplanes are to F16 fighters.”
 It is true that they have similarities.
 However, they are not to be confused.

 For years, our minimum print run for 4 Color Process banners was 25,000 linear feet.
-However, due to recent technology break-throughs OUR NEW MINIMUM RUN IS 3,000 linear feet, and just 2,000 feet for spot colors!
+However, due to recent technology break-throughs OUR NEW MINIMUM RUN IS 2,000 linear feet, and just 2,000 feet for spot colors!
+Our digitally printed plastic roll banners can offer even better image quality than 4 color process banners, without needing plates, and with a minimum of just 250 feet.

 Printing 4 color process Vinyl Roll Banners is routine.
 Our digital printers produce full color (4cp) roll banners at resolutions up to 600 dpi.
 Our vinyl roll banners come with webs of up to 60″ tall with repeats as long as you need.
 They are printed with indoor/outdoor (UV Solvent) inks, on reusable 10 ounce scrim vinyl.